Peripherally inserted central catheter: Selection of vein and catheter

 A PICC line is an invasive medical procedure, and may require local or general anesthesia during the placement.
 The basilic vein is an appropriate size, but is not preferred in children due to its depth and surrounding tissue.
 On the other hand, the cephalic vein may be used, though in some people it will not be possible to advance the line to the desired location through the cephalic vein.
 The brachial vein is large enough for a PICC line, but is also located close to other features such as the brachial artery and plexus.
 Imaging is commonly used to evaluate the length and path of the potential veins before the practitioner selects the most appropriate vein.
 The catheter size for PICC lines is generally measured in French gauge, and may range from 2 to 6.
 The number of lumens may vary from one to three, allowing for concurrent administration of different medications which cannot be mixed.
 Catheters are also manufactured from multiple materials, including silicone and polyurethane.
 The insertable portion of a PICC varies from 25 to 60 cm in length, which is sufficient to reach the desired end position in most cases.
 Some catheters are designed to be trimmed to the required length before insertion whereas others are simply inserted to the needed depth with the excess remaining outside the body.
 Catheters are supplied with a guidewire.
 This wire is provided to stiffen the (otherwise very flexible) line so it can be more easily threaded through the veins, and is removed after insertion.
 Some PICC lines are manufactured with an antimicrobial coating intended to reduce the chance of an infection from the line, but these are not yet in widespread use.

 Insertion

 While an operating room is not required for the insertion of a PICC line, it is important to maintain a sterile environment surrounding the insertion site.
 This involves cleaning the skin around the site, as well as the use of a sterile gown, gloves, and drape to reduce the risk of environmental contamination.
-After the skin is prepared, an incision is made and a device called an "introducer" is inserted into the vein.
-The catheter is cut to the desired length if required, and filled with saline for the duration of the insertion.
+After the skin is prepared, an incision is made and a device called an "introducer/peelaway sheath" is inserted into the vein.
+The catheter is trimmed to the desired length if required, and filled with saline for the duration of the insertion.
 The PICC line is inserted via the introducer device, and threaded through the veins to the desired end location.
-Fluoroscopy or electrocardiography (ECG) guidance may be used to monitor the tip position during insertion.
+Fluoroscopy or echocardiographic guidance may be used to monitor the tip position during insertion.